 - If you or a loved one has a prescription for opioids

-- If you or a loved one just finished rehab for opiate addiction
+- You or a loved one just finished rehab for opiate addiction

 What Is the Emergency Procedure for Overdose?